microsoft/FHIR-Converter/docs/template-creation-guide-CCDA.md

 ![load_ccd_sections](images/ccd_sections_example.png)

 As part of the templates provided for the C-CDA converter, we have also included a Header.hbs partial template.
-The Header section is the root XML element and is present in every CCDA document.
+The Header section is the root XML element and is present in every CDA document.
 It helps identify and classify documents via basic information about them.
 The Header.hbs partial template can be used in any top level template to convert the header section in a CDA document to FHIR.

 ![load_ccd_header](images/ccd_sections_header.png)